VladimirJarabica/state-machine-workshop/README.md

+# About
 This application represents standard night in Brno citizen.
-He wants to go a bar, have some fun and end up in bed.
+Our hero wants to go a bar, have some fun and end up in bed.

 We are going to use Xstate library to write state machine controlling the application state.